• Skip to primary navigation

 How to Store Blondies

-These Biscoff blondies will stay super soft and chewy for about 4-5 days.
-Be sure to store them in a well-sealed bag or container.
+These Biscoff blondies will stay super soft and chewy for about 3-4 days.
+Be sure to store them in an airtight container or sealed plastic bag.

-To keep these cookie butter bars fresh even longer, store them in the freezer for up to 3 months.
+Store these cookie butter bars in the freezer for up to 3 months to keep them fresh even longer.
 Just set them on the counter to thaw when you are ready to enjoy them again.

 lotus-biscoff-cookie-butter-blondies.